AequilibraE/qaequilibrae/docs/source/SiouxFalls.rst

     :align: center
     :alt: create_bands

-And we can algo control the overall look of these bands (thickness and separation between AB and BA flows) in the project properties.
+If you have selected the *Expert mode* in the previous screen, you can also control the overall look of these bands (thickness and separation between AB and BA flows) in the project properties.

 .. image:: images/project_properties.png
     :width: 421